Dannydoesdev/starwars-search-api/README.md

 - https://www.swapi.tech/
 - https://nextjs.org/

 ---

+## Architecure

+- To give it the most 'Star Warsy' feel I have made the index page a (skippable) intro sequence
+- NextJS 13 is used as the framework and SWR 2.0 used for client API calls
+- Components that are exported to pages are in the components/ folder
+- Hooks for API Search (search page) and API ArraySearch (for individual film pages) are in the hooks folder
+- When a film page is clicked from the 'home' page, the arrays returned from SWAPI for each resource are sent to the useApiSeach hook and displayed when returned
+- SCSS styles are in the styles folder
+- Local storage for favourites is managed on the home.tsx page currently, getting localstorage on load & updating on click

+---

+## Known issues/improvements planned

+- Individual film information for the film pages (/films/1 etc) is static but is loaded on the client side via SWR, this would be more efficient as a server side call
+- The search page could use the named resource Components (components/Character.tsx etc) to return a more dynamic set of information
+- The search page could allow the user to search 'all' endpoints and surface results as suggestions when results are empty
+- I would like to let the user click a search result and load a page with detailed information on that result in a dedicated page (currently opens the JSON blob on SWAPI)
+- Due to time constraints, testing and accessibility has not yet been implemented in a significant way

+---

 ## Installing and running the application locally:

 - Clone or Download a zip of the repo
 - CD into swapi-test-next
 - Install all necessary dependencies: ```npm install ```